How to Scale Regional Load Balancers

 doctl auth init

-4. Finally, scale a load balancer with doctl compute load-balancer update.
-The basic usage looks like this, but you'll want to read the usage docs for more details:
+4. Finally, run doctl compute load-balancer update.
+Basic usage looks like this, but you can read the usage docs for more details:

 doctl compute load-balancer update <id> [flags]